celestewinterton/disney-API-cards/README.md

 <h1 align="center">Disney Character Explorer</h1>

-A simple application that takes data from the [Disney API](https://disneyapi.dev/) and displays character cards with information on what films or shows they were featured in.
-The user also has the ability to search/filter cards by character name.
+A simple application that takes data from the [Disney API](https://disneyapi.dev/) and displays character cards with information on what films, shows, games, or attractions they were featured in.
+The user also has the ability to search/filter cards by character name or sort by popularity (popularity is assumed by number of featured items).

 ## Technologies Used